-Physics Nobel winner criticized over controversial video
+Nobel physics winner criticized over controversial video

 Technology

-The Frenchman was revealed this week as one of three winners of the prestigious nine million Swedish kronor (around $1 million) physics award.
-He and Strickland shared the prize with American Arthur Ashkin for their work in laser physics.
+The French scientist was announced this week as one of three winners of the prestigious physics award.
+He and Strickland shared the 9 million Swedish kronor (about $1 million) prize with American Arthur Ashkin for their work in laser physics.

-Much has been made of the announcement as Strickland became the first female physics laureate for 55 years.
-Her win came a day after the European nuclear research center Cern suspended Alessandro Strumia, of Pisa University, for claiming the discipline "was invented and built by men."
+The announcement garnered much attention as Strickland became the first female physics laureate in 55 years.
+Her win came a day after the European nuclear research center Cern reportedly suspended Alessandro Strumia of Pisa University over comments that the discipline "was invented and built by men."

-But while campaigners for sexual equality in the lab have been heartened by Strickland's win, the emergence of the controversial footage shows that Strumia's view may be more widespread.
+But while advocates for equality in the lab have been heartened by Strickland's win, the emergence of the controversial footage shows that Strumia's view may be more widespread.

-Running to almost four minutes, the film is entitled "Have you seen ELI," a reference to the ELI Delivery Consortium, a European research collaboration that Mourou is credited with bringing into existence.
+Running to almost four minutes, the film is called "Have you seen ELI," a reference to the ELI Delivery Consortium, a European research collaboration that Mourou is credited with initiating.

-The clip begins with a small boy appearing to take an interest in optics.
-Viewers then see Mourou -- of the the École Polytechnique near Paris -- teaching a group of students in a classroom.
+The clip begins with a boy appearing to take an interest in optics.
+Viewers then see Mourou -- of the Haut college of the École Polytechnique near Paris -- teaching students in a classroom.
 A young female student flutters her eyelids at him to reveal a hidden message: "I love ELI."

 'The alpha males of physics'

-But this and Mourou's depiction as a sports-car-driving alpha male is not the main source of controversy.
-What has angered critics is a dancing scene where Mourou and two male colleagues are accompanied by a group of women in lab coats and -- in some cases -- very little else.
+But the footage and Mourou's depiction as a sports car-driving alpha male is not the main source of controversy.
+What angered critics is a dancing scene where Mourou and two male colleagues are accompanied by women in lab coats and -- in some cases -- little else.

-Two of the women can be seen dancing provocatively before eventually stripping off their lab coats to reveal tight-fitting tops and extra short hot pants.
-The video, created in 2010, was circulated by students and professors at the renowned French research institute where Mourou teaches and was seen in scientific circles.
+Two of the women can be seen dancing provocatively before eventually stripping off their lab coats to reveal tight-fitting tops and hot pants.
+The video was circulated by students and professors at the renowned French research institute where Mourou teaches and was seen in scientific circles.

-But it resurfaced this week after the prize announcement, thanks to Leonid Schneider, a German scientific journalist.
-He tweeted a link to his followers and later followed it up with an article he published in his For Better Science blog under the title "The alpha males of physics."
+It resurfaced this week after the Nobel prize announcement, thanks to Leonid Schneider, a German scientific journalist.
+He tweeted a link to his followers and later followed it up with an article he published on his For Better Science blog under the title "The alpha males of physics."

-"Women scientists are really shocked because this is what they apparently experience in the science field," he said.
+"Women scientists are really shocked because this is what they apparently experience in the science field," Schneider said.

-"I wonder if he (Gerard Mourou) would still get the Nobel Prize if the Nobel Assembly were aware of this video," Schneider said.
+"I wonder if he (Mourou) would still get the Nobel Prize if the Nobel Assembly were aware of this video.

 "A Nobel prize winner should be a role model for other scientists, not just someone publishing many important papers."

-CNN reached out to Mourou but he has not returned messages left for him.
+"At the time that this video was made, the objective was to popularize the research being done within the framework of the ELI project and to break down the austerity that the field of science can sometimes transmit," Mourou said in a statement released by the École Polytechnique.

+"It is important that the scientific community recognize the role as well as the importance of each and every researcher, regardless of gender."

-Jean-Paul Chambaret, a friend and colleague of Mourou who also appeared in the film, told CNN it was shot during Paris Ville Lumière, a big scientific event in the French capital.
+Jean-Paul Chambaret, a friend and colleague of Mourou's who also appeared in the film, told CNN it was shot during Paris Ville Lumière, a big scientific event.
 He said the video came about after he and Mourou presented a project on laser technology to children at the event.
 It was intended to "present the research team in a humorous way," he told Le Monde.

-Alhough France's National Center for Scientific Reaearch (CNRS) is credited as a producer of the video, its spokesman told CNN that "management neither commissioned nor produced this film, which is solely the personal initiative of the researcher and his team.
+France's National Center for Scientific Research is credited as a producer of the video, but a spokesman for the center told CNN that "management neither commissioned nor produced this film, which is solely the personal initiative of the researcher and his team.
 And our organization has never relayed this film.
 In addition, many CNRS people think it's an inappropriate way to promote science."

 Related Content

-- Physics Nobel winner criticized over controversial video
+- Nobel physics winner criticized over controversial video

 - Nuclear destruction 'one impulsive tantrum away,' Nobel winners warn